RosaWagner/Borel/README_en.md

 This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.

+### About the translation
+This documentation is translated from French with some help from DeepL and ChatGPT4.

 ### Notes

 [^1]: The University of Toulouse compiled in 2008 [the frequency of letters in the entire French Wikipedia](https://fr.wikipedia.org/wiki/Fréquence_d%27apparition_des_lettres).